My quest to hike the best coastal trails in Virginia continued last week, leading me to Ragged Island Wildlife Management Area (WMA) in Carrollton.

 From here, I took my plastic gloves and trash bag out of my backpack.
 I picked up cans, glass bottles, plastic bottles and various other pieces of trash.

 I filled an entire kitchen-size trash bag with trash, but I didn’t think it was as bad as some of the comments made the situation out to be on AllTrails.

 From the parking area, this hike took me nearly 90 minutes.
-However, it’s worth noting that this includes time spent collecting and carrying away trash from the trail.
+This includes time spent collecting and carrying away trash from the hiking trail.

 Access to all Wildlife Management Areas in Virginia requires visitors to have a $4 daily access permit.
-However, you cannot buy a permit on-site and it is not well-enforced.
+You cannot buy a permit on-site.

 There are exceptions.
 For example, if you have a valid hunting, fishing or trapping license, or a valid boat registration, you do not need to have a daily access permit.

-You can buy an annual or vacation license online, but not a daily access permit.
-Daily permits are sold at select DMVs, grocery stores, sporting goods stores and gas stations.
+Daily permits are also sold at select DMVs, grocery stores, sporting goods stores and gas stations.